isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1970.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+One-Stop Document Access - Pro (10 Users)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Document Management and Mobile Access System

 ### Contact Information
-Web URL: https://www.modernworkspace.biz/one-stopdocumentaccess<br>Contact Hotline: 64418406 <br>Contact Email: info@prominds.com.sg <br>
+10152

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.